Rental home offer rejected by Housing NZ because it was built before 2000

 Wayne Fletcher says that after seeing a pre-budget announcement on homelessness last Friday he contacted Housing New Zealand to say he had a five-bedroom house in Glen Innes that could help a family in need.

 "I think we've all heard the publicity about homelessness and poverty in this country.
-We wanted to do something to help - an honest endeavor to help the community."
+We wanted to do something to help - an honest endeavour to help the community."

 Fletcher says he would have been happy to accept $745 a week for the 1960s-era house – significantly lower than what the previous tenants were paying.